fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_One_Data_Pipelines/README.md

 * mobile_no column has a length of 8
 * age above 18
-* email ends with .com or .net create membership id for successful applications
+* email ends with .com or .net

+Create membership id for successful applications.

 4. Write Results to Folders